James Counsilman: Coach Ernie Vronbock

 He was coached by Ernie Vronbock in his youth at the Downtown YMCA on Locust Street in St. Louis which had a 25-yard, six lane pool.
 Vronbock, whom Counsilman first met in the 1930s, would coach at the Y about 2-3 times a week, and left written training workouts for resident Coach Ted Ohashi.
 Vronbock was an important influence on Counsilman's life, and encouraged him to go to college, despite Counsilman's lackluster high school grades and very low class standing.
 Vronbock would help train Counsilman for meets, and provide auto transportation to a few AAU national meets.
 Graduating high school in the midst of the depression, Counsilman worked for a few years, as a lineman for the telephone company before starting college at Ohio State.

 Counsilman would specialize in the "butterfly-breaststroke", a form of swimming the breaststroke partly developed and popularized in the mid-1930's by Counsilman's future coaching mentor at Iowa State, David Armbruster.
 To reduce drag, the stroke featured the swimmer removing his hands from the water, entering them outstretched over the head and performing what has always been the shallow pull to the sides with opposite arms used by the breaststroke.
-Many "butterfly-breaststroke" swimmers incorporated the dolphin kick into the "butterfly-breaststroke" which was usually faster and more efficient than the traditional frog or whip kick traditionally use by breaststroke swimmers.
+Many "butterfly-breaststroke" swimmers incorporated the dolphin kick into the "butterfly-breaststroke" which was usually faster and more efficient than the traditional frog or whip kick traditionally used by breaststroke swimmers.
 In the 1950s, when the butterfly stroke was adopted as a separate stroke into competition, breaststrokers were required to use the traditional underwater recovery retaining the elbows in the water, and the frog or whip kick was again required for all breaststroke competitors.